alexandre-fiaschi/sonio-api-docs/api_authentication.md

 # API Authentication V4

+NOTE: The auth is being tested internally and will be communicated before reaching our staging environment.

 All requests to our API endpoints V4 require an API key.
 The API key serves as a unique identifier for your account and ensures that only authorized users can access the system.

 ### How to Include Your API Key